JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 ### Resort Delivery

 This really is a major perk of staying on property - if you purchase most merchandise from anywhere in the parks, you can have it shipped to your resort instead of carrying it around all day long.
+This does not work on your last day in the resort as all deliveries arrive around 3PM the following day.
+We take advantage of resort delivery with the majority of our purchases.

+Other options available to all guests are delivery to the front of the park (usually takes a few hours) where they will hold your bags for pickup, or the lesser known home delivery.
+When we purchase large or fragile items, we fill out a form and ship our items home, where they usually arrive in 1 - 2 weeks.

 ### Extra Magic Hours

+All resort guests enjoy the benefit of Extra Magic Hours.
+Every day one park will either open early or stay open late for resort guests only.
+These times have less crowds, and are a great way to enjoy some of the rides and attractions that may be hard to manage during regular park hours.
+We plan which park we visit each day on several factors, and Extra Magic Hours plays a big part in that decision making process.

 ### Magic Bands

+Each resort guest is now issued a _magic band_ &mdash; a "smart" wristband that can perform many tasks including
+- Admission to parks (with linked passes)
+- PhotoPass or MemoryMaker card replacement
+- Room key (the band unlocks your room door!)
+- Dining plan "card"
+- Room charges when you have a credit card on file
+- Fastpass+ admission

+We've experienced the parks both with and without the MagicBands.
+We were lucky enough to "test" them at a resort early in their existence, and they are quite cool.
+Added features now include videos on several rides included in your MemoryMaker, and all ride photos magically appear in your MemoryMaker when you wear your magic band on the ride.

 ### Disney Service

+An important reason we stay on property is the legendary Disney service.
+Our vacation dollar is well spent when we compare the service we receive from Disney compared to other vacation experiences, dollar for dollar, and this certainly extends to their resorts and hotels.
+We have stayed at value properties, moderate resorts, and are now DVC members with our home resort at Saratoga Springs.
+I can say that the level of Disney service is stellar, no matter where you stay on site.

 ### Special Offers and Add-ons

-- Special vacation package offers
-- Disney Dining Package
-- MemoryMaker
+The Disney Travel Company offers several vacation package offers throughout the year that can make a sizable difference in the cost of a Disney vacation, especially if you can travel during the slower seasons.
+Other add-ons include the ability to participate in the dining plans, and memory maker programs.

 ## Where do you book your trips?